A Mover's Guide to Setting Up Internet Service

-Pardon the pun, but there are a lot of moving parts when you're, well, moving.
-One crucial part of any successful move is setting up internet service at your new location, which will also include canceling or transferring service at your current address.
+Pardon the pun, but there are many moving parts when you're, well, moving.
+One crucial part of any successful move is setting up internet service at your new location, including canceling or transferring service at your current address.

 Internet service moving checklist: